To be determined

 • Implementing resource servers

-• Lab: creating resource server, using an authorization server
+• Lab: creating a resource server using an authorization server

 Total: theory – 16h, practice – 8h